 - Ohio has 12 accredited PA programs in the state.
 Kettering College and University of Dayton offer PA programs in the Dayton market.

 - Only four Christian universities currently offer a PA program: Trevecca Nazarene; Harding University; Bethel University (MN); California Baptist University

 In the News

-As part of the 10-year campus master plan, the two-story Callan Athletic Center expansion will house a new weight room, expanded locker rooms, and office/classroom space for a new Master of Athletic Training and Physician Assistant Program
+This two-story expansion will house a new weight room, expanded locker rooms, and office/classroom space for a new Master of Athletic Training and Physician Assistant Program.